Legal Impact for Chickens (LIC) works to make factory-farm cruelty a liability.

 Nikita is a member of the Animal Legal Defense Fund Pro Bono Network, the Foie Gras Coalition, and serves on the advisory committee for Animal Partisan.
 She has received several awards for her pro bono service.

 WHY LEGAL IMPACT FOR CHICKENS?

-Companies don’t follow laws if they aren’t enforced.
-And prosecutors almost never enforce cruelty laws on factory farms, even when animal protection groups urge them to.
+Companies don’t follow laws that aren’t enforced.
+And prosecutors rarely enforce cruelty laws on factory farms, even when animal protection groups urge them to.